Unworn seatbelt leads to drug bust in Texas Panhandle

-AMARILLO, Texas (AP) — A Texas traffic stop spurred by an unworn seat belt led to about 60 pounds of methamphetamine discovered in a vehicle headed for North Carolina.
+AMARILLO, Texas (AP) — Authorities say a traffic stop prompted by an unworn seatbelt led them to about 60 pounds of methamphetamine in a vehicle headed for North Carolina.

-Federal court records filed Monday show three people have been charged following the weekend traffic stop in the Texas Panhandle.
-Court documents say authorities also found about 10 pounds of suspected heroin in vacuum-sealed packages during a search of the SUV.
+Federal court records filed Monday in Amarillo show three people have been charged after the weekend traffic stop in the Texas Panhandle.

-A Texas trooper on Interstate 40 in Carson County on Sunday stopped the vehicle after noticing a passenger not wearing a seat belt.
+The documents say authorities found the methamphetamine and about 10 pounds of suspected heroin in vacuum-sealed packages during a search of the sport utility vehicle.

-An affidavit says the driver told authorities she was being paid to take the rental vehicle from Southern California to High Point, North Carolina.
-Two passengers were also detained.
+The driver told authorities she was instructed to take the vehicle from California to North Carolina.
+Another suspect said she was recruited to help deliver the vehicle and thought they were transporting marijuana.

 Most Read Nation & World Stories